opencodeco/serendipity/.junie/guidelines.md

 - PostgreSQL is used for relational data
 - MongoDB is configured with a replica set for distributed data storage

+The MongoDB replica set is automatically initialized by the mongo-bootstrap service, which runs a script to configure the replica set.
+This configuration is essential for features like transactions and change streams.

 ### Logging